 Few things are more frustrating than trying to get through a recipe without the right equipment—just ask anyone who's tried to whip a Swiss meringue by hand.
 In the realm of casual, everyday American desserts like cupcakes and pie, there's something to be said for making do with what you've got.
 Go ahead, let that wine bottle double as a rolling pin!
 But when it comes to a specialty dessert as specific as cannoli, it pays to arm yourself for the task at hand.

 After more than six months of testing, I'm beyond excited about sharing my recipe for cannoli, but there's no pretending it's something anyone can tackle on a whim.
-Throw yourself at the task empty handed, and you'll need the experience, wisdom, and patience of an Italian grandma to pull it off.
+Throw yourself at the task empty handed, and you'll need the experience, wisdom, and patience of experience to pull it off.
 Shy of that, having the proper tools will bridge that gap in skill, so anyone can make, fry, and fill the most gorgeous crisp and blistered cannoli shells at home.
-Happily, most of these tools are major workhorses in the pastry kitchen, so investing in a few key pieces will help you to conquer many other classic desserts.
+Happily, most of these tools are must-haves in the pastry kitchen, so investing in a few key pieces will help you to conquer many other classic desserts.

 A Food Processor